use-the-fork/synapse/docs/tutorials/artisan-agent.md

 # Laravel Artisan Agent Tutorial

-So you want to build an agent but don't know where to start?
-This tutorial is meant to help those who are just starting to use Synapse or are interested in AI in general.
+Interested in building an agent but don’t know where to start?
+This tutorial will help those who are just starting to use Synapse or are interested in AI in general.

-The Agent that we will be building in this tutorial is available as part of Synapse so feel free to review the code as I will link each file .
+The agent we’ll build in this tutorial is available in Synapse.

-## Lets start
+## Let's Start

-As you may know there are A LOT of artisan commands and many of them I can't remember but I know would be useful in my development process.

-For example I often make models using `php artisan make:model` however the `make:model` command has plenty of options connected to it to let you also create a seeder, migration, resource, test, etc at the same time.
+There are many Artisan commands, and I often forget all the options that come with them.
+For instance, `php artisan make:model` has many options like creating a seeder, migration, resource, etc., at the same time.

-I do not remember all these options and the fact is that's for only one command there are tons of others with simalr options.

-So here is the idea create a command that will ask an agent to generate an artisan command and if needed execute it.
-Neat hu?
+This tutorial will guide you through creating a command that asks an AI agent to generate the correct Artisan command and, if needed, execute it.
+Neat, right?

-Okay so lets get going.

 ## 1. The Command

-We will need to start by setting up a console command to call our agent.
-To do this we will extend the laravel `Illuminate\Console\Command` class.
+First, we set up a console command to call our agent.
+We’ll extend Laravel’s `Illuminate\Console\Command` class:

 ```php
 <?php